Shortness of Breath in Mesothelioma

 Pleural Effusion

-A typical complication of pleural mesothelioma, a buildup of fluid between the two pleural layers, is another cause of shortness of breath.
-As with pleural thickening, effusion prevents full expansion of the lung, and therefore less available oxygen is available when breathing.
+Another cause of shortness of breath is a typical complication of pleural mesothelioma: a buildup of fluid between the two pleural layers.
+As with pleural thickening, effusion prevents the full expansion of the lungs, and therefore, less oxygen is available when breathing.

 Pain